Opinion: Germany has come to grips with COVID at last | DW | 03.12.2021

 These include granting certain liberties to enlightened citizens who have shown solidarity with others through their prudence.
 That is why the vaccinated may still visit theaters, football stadiums, attend private parties and much else, albeit with some restrictions in place.

-Conversely, those who still stubbornly refuse, out of principle, to get vaccinated even though they could be, are finding their liberties increasingly curtailed.
-This is not some kind of punishment inflicted on them by politicians but a consequence of putting into practice the maxim that liberty always entails behaving responsibly.
-Angela Merkel's likely successor, Olaf Scholz, put it aptly when he said, "A great national effort and solidarity are needed."
+Conversely, those who still stubbornly refuse, out of principle, to get vaccinated even though they could be are finding their liberties increasingly curtailed.
+This is not some kind of punishment inflicted on them by politicians, but a consequence of putting into practice the maxim that liberty always entails behaving responsibly.
+Angela Merkel's designated successor, Olaf Scholz, put it aptly when he said, "A great national effort and solidarity are needed."

-This sentence encapsulates the essence of the new political culture that has arisen in the fight against the coronavirus.
+This sentence encapsulates the essence of the new political culture that has arisen in the fight against COVID.
 While it or similar phrases have often been heard in recent months, they were too often said in a lifeless manner.
-If it is now becoming the principle sturdily underpinning German politics and society, Germany can be cautiously optimistic about the future again.
+If it is now becoming the principle sturdily underpinning German politics and society, Germany can once again be cautiously optimistic about the future.

 Yet despite this new and pleasing sense of unity, we also know that this grim virus will, alas, be with us for quite some time to come.